 The first time you come to Mexico, you will no doubt do so as a tourist, and you’ll get an entry permit as a visitor with no lucrative activity in Mexico.
 You’ll fill out an immigration form and then be given your visitor permit after you fly into the country…or at the border when you cross by car or truck.
-Your visitor permit allows you to remain in Mexico for up to six months (180 days) without working.
+Your visitor permit allows you to remain in Mexico for up to 180 days (almost six months) without working.

 Mexico Visa: Temporary Resident Visa

 The most common type of temporary resident visa for expats is as a retiree.
 To get it, you have to show that you can support yourself in Mexico on funds you’ve earned (or are earning) elsewhere.
-The monthly requirement is about $2,000 in net income for an individual (as shown on your last six months of bank statements), plus about $520 a month for each dependent.
+The minimum monthly requirement is about $1,553 in net income for an individual (as shown on your last six months of bank statements), plus about $520 a month for each dependent.
 Alternatively, you can provide bank account or investment statements for the last 12 months that show an average balance of at least $25,880.
 A third way is to show that you own a property in Mexico that has a value of at least about $207,046.

-You apply for your temporary resident visa at the Mexican consulate nearest your home.
-You can apply for a temporary visa that is valid for one, two, three, or up to the full four years.
+You apply for your temporary resident visa at the Mexican consulate nearest your home, not in Mexico itself.
+You can apply for a temporary resident visa that is valid for one, two, three, or up to the full four years.
 After four years on this visa, however, you must either leave Mexico or switch to a permanent resident visa.
 The four years that you’ve held a temporary resident visa automatically qualifies for permanent status.

 The specifics change from time to time, so be sure to check with your nearest Mexican consulate for the most up-to-date information.